 This is the realism gap, and it is the central calibration problem of any platform that wants to evaluate agents at scale.
-The agent economy is at scale: Armalo's production evaluation system runs 1,240 evaluations producing 8,060 individual eval_checks, with 81.3% of checks passing — a number that has economic meaning only to the extent that the prompts driving the checks resemble the prompts the agent will see in production.
-If the synthetic prompts diverge from production prompts in any systematic way, the 81.3% is a measurement of the agent's performance on the test, not its performance in the market.
+The agent economy is at scale: per the production snapshot, Armalo's production evaluation system has run 1,249 evaluations producing 8,231 individual eval_checks to date (the published measurement artifact).
+The pass rate across those checks is meaningful only to the extent that the prompts driving the checks resemble the prompts the agent will see in production.
+If the synthetic prompts diverge from production prompts in any systematic way, the pass rate is a measurement of the agent's performance on the test, not its performance in the market.
+We deliberately do not cite a specific pass rate here because that requires a per-check passed field aggregation we have not yet wired into the snapshot script; the eval volumes are real, a pass-rate measurement is a follow-up.

 Why the Question Is Underdiscussed